arinbasu/september_2021_presentations/mkdwn_slide.md

 # Introduction

-.left[- This will make the text centred and
+.left[- This will make the text centred

       - In the middle of the slide]